kratisto/docs/pages/storage_and_backup/backup_and_disaster_recovery_solutions/veeam/VSPC_first_steps/guide.en-gb.md

 ### Step 1: Accessing the VSPC portal

-1. Visit the VSPC portal link provided by OVHcloud (e.g., `https://...`).
+1. Visit the VSPC portal link provided by OVHcloud.
 2. Log in using the administrative credentials assigned to your Hosted Private Cloud infrastructure.
-    - If credentials are missing, contact OVHcloud support or your account manager.
+If credentials are missing, contact our product teams on [Discord](https://discord.gg/ovhcloud) or your account manager.
 3. Key elements of the dashboard include:

 - **Active alarms**: Displays and allows customization of alarms to monitor key operations.